Juicy, tender pork knuckle with the crispiest, crackly skin. Serve with vegetables and perfectly cooked creamy saute potatoes

 Wash the pork knuckles and place in a pressure cooker

-Add the whole carrot, celery and cabbage along with the salt and peppercorns
+Add the whole carrot, celery and onion along with the salt and peppercorns

 Pour in the water